STATS PREVIEW: Orlando City SC vs Charlotte FC – 27.10.2024

 After a brief VAR check from referee Rubiel Vazquez, the goal stood (0-1).

-But the tension quickly turned to frustration when The Five Stripes grabbed another goal just five minutes later.
+But our tension quickly turned to frustration when The Five Stripes grabbed another goal just five minutes later.

 A dangerous corner by Alexey Miranchuk saw Pedro Gallese initially make a quick reflex save.